open/close all folders

 - Wood Man's level isn't too bad... until you get attacked by Hot Dogs whose fire attacks are almost impossible to dodge and can cause a ton of damage.
 The Atomic Chickens near the end of the level are simple on Normal mode but require an extremely unintuitive action, walking straight at them so they jump over you.

 - Air Man's level is a pain, too.
 For the first part of the level, you have to jump on "Air Tikis".
 When you are standing on one of them, the constantly spawning enemies combined with the drills coming out of the sides of its head means that you can't get off.
 What's worse, later in the level, you have to jump from one Air Tiki to another.
 Keep in mind that they only appear when you get nice and close to them.
 Which means in the end that there always will be a drill in your way.
 Then there's those Lightning Lords that you have to kill and then ride on their cloud platforms, and all those Pipis.
 And, if you survive, guess who you have to fight?
-Wood Man's Leaf Shield helps out a lot here, as it not only is Super Effective against the boss, but can be used to farm powerups and 1Ups from the respawning enemies.
-But every time, somehow every time...
+Wood Man's Leaf Shield helps out a lot here, as it not only is super effective against the boss, but can be used to farm powerups and 1Ups from the respawning enemies.

 - In Needle Man's Doc Robot stage, right after killing Doc Air Man, you come across a long Rush Jet section with enemies coming from all sides trying to knock you off.
 If you get knocked into the pit or if you miss an energy refill, you have to start back at the beginning of the section, and if your energy is too low, you may have to Game Over to refill it.